Innmind/documentation/docs/philosophy/oop-fp.md

 This concept applies to functions; may it be anonymous functions, named functions or methods.

 A function is considered pure if it has no side effects.
-A side effect may be altering state or doing I/O. This means that a function can't use a global variable, print something to the screen or read something on the filesystem.
+A side effect may be altering state or doing I/O. This means that a function can't use a global variable, print something to the screen or read something from the filesystem.

 In other words a pure function only interacts with the immutable arguments passed in and returns an immutable value.